dparksports/build_tensorflow_with_gpu/cuda.md

 ## Install Tensorflow2 with GPU

 First of all, it is always recommended to use virtual environments.
-If you do not know what it is, google it or use my this gist [virtual environments](https://gist.github.com/raulqf/2ca75d7fef2824f03de9761b99b59371) but could be outdated.

 Once created the virtual environment, activate it and install Tensorflow using PyPy: